-- (a) The Board shall hold a Board Meeting in accordance with the provisions of the Bank's Constitution and Terms of Reference ("TOR") of the Board. - (a) The Board shall meet regularly and shall hold a minimum of six (6) meetings in a financial year.
-Members of the Management and Managers who are not Directors may be invited to attend and speak at meetings on matters relating to their scope of responsibility. - (c) A Director must attend at least 75% of the Board meetings held in each financial year, and must not appoint another person to attend or participate in a Board meeting on his behalf. - (d) The notice, agenda and Board papers shall be circulated to all Directors in advance of each Board meeting to ensure that the Directors are well informed and have the opportunity to seek additional information or further clarification as required. - (e) The quorum for Board meetings must require at least half of the Board members to be present. - (f) The Bank will ensure that attendance at a Board meeting, by way other than physical presence, remains the exception rather than the norm, and is subject to appropriate safeguards to preserve the confidentiality of deliberations. - (g) All matters of the Board shall be decided by way of a majority of votes of the Directors present and voting.
-In the event of equality of votes, the Chairman of the Board shall be entitled to a second or casting vote. - (h) The Board shall ensure that clear and accurate minutes of Board meetings are maintained to record the decisions of the Board, including the key deliberations, rationale for each decision made, and any significant concerns or dissenting views.
+- (a) The Board shall hold a Board Meeting in accordance with the provisions of the Bank's Constitution and Terms of Reference ("TOR") of the Board. - (b) The Board shall meet regularly and shall hold a minimum of six (6) meetings in a financial year.
+Members of the Management and Managers who are not Directors may be invited to attend and speak at meetings on matters relating to their scope of responsibility. - (c) A Director must attend at least 75% of the Board meetings held in each financial year and must not appoint another person to attend or participate in a Board meeting on his behalf. - (d) The notice, agenda and Board papers shall be circulated to all Directors in advance of each Board meeting to ensure that the Directors are well informed and have the opportunity to seek additional information or further clarification as required. - (e) The quorum for Board meetings must require at least half of the Board members to be present. - (f) The Bank will ensure that attendance at a Board meeting, by way other than physical presence, remains the exception rather than the norm, and is subject to appropriate safeguards to preserve the confidentiality of deliberations. - (g) Subject to the Bank's Constitution, questions arising at any meeting of directors shall be decided by a majority of votes of directors present and voting and a determination by such majority of directors shall for all purposes be deemed a determination of the directors.
+In case of any equality of votes the chairman of the meeting shall have a second or casting vote.

+- (h) A director shall not vote in respect of any contract or arrangement or proposed contract or arrangement with the Bank in which he is interested whether directly or indirectly or any matter arising thereout, and if he does so vote his vote shall not be counted, but he may be counted in the quorum at the meeting of the board at which any such contract or arrangement or proposed contract or arrangement shall come before the meeting for consideration. - (i) The Board shall ensure that clear and accurate minutes of Board meetings are maintained to record the decisions of the Board, including the key deliberations, rationale for each decision made, and any significant concerns or dissenting views.
 The minutes must indicate whether any Director abstained from voting or excused himself from deliberating on a particular matter.
-Such minutes shall be signed by the Chairman of the meeting and the Board shall procure the Company Secretary to cause the minutes to be entered into the relevant books of the Board.

-(i) In accordance with the Bank's Constitution, a resolution in writing signed by all the Directors for the time being entitled to receive notice of a meeting of the Directors who may at the time be present in Malaysia and who are sufficient to form a quorum, shall be as valid and effectual as if it had been passed at a meeting of the Directors duly convened and held on the day of the resolution in writing was signed and at the time at which the resolution in writing was last signed by a Director.
+Such minutes shall be signed by the Chairman of the meeting and the Board shall procure the Company Secretary to cause the minutes to be entered into the relevant books of the Board. - (k) In accordance with the Bank's Constitution, a resolution in writing signed by all the Directors for the time being entitled to receive notice of a meeting of the Directors who may at the time be present in Malaysia and who are sufficient to form a quorum, shall be as valid and effectual as if it had been passed at a meeting of the Directors duly convened and held on the day of the resolution in writing was signed and at the time at which the resolution in writing was last signed by a Director.